PoulKrnc/Chat-app/README.md

 # PavliText

-A simple chat app made with Flutter and Firebase.
+A simple Android app for sending and receiving text messages with friends.
+It also features image and file sending, and a TicTacTou mini-game that you can invite friends to play.

 I made it for final high school project